njordhov/react-blockstack/README.md

     <Auth />

-## Blockstack Context
+## React Class Components

+React hooks like `useBlockstack` can only be used inside function components.
-Enclose elements in a shared Blockstack context:
+For conventional React class components, enclose elements in a shared Blockstack context:

     ReactDOM.render(<Blockstack><App /></Blockstack>,
                     document.getElementById('app-root'))

-The context will be implicitly passed through the component tree.
+The context will be implicitly passed through the component tree and can be used as any other React context.

 The App component below will automatically be updated whenever there is a change to the context.